 The World Bank considers financial inclusion to be an enabler for at least 7 of the 17 United Nation’s sustainable development goals (SDGs).
-Financial inclusion and its associated policy implications is an important issue for ASEAN.
-This book is an edited volume which examines the economic effects of financial inclusion.
+Financial inclusion, with its associated policy implications, is an important issue for ASEAN.
+This book examines the economic effects of financial inclusion.
 It explores issues surrounding measurement and impact of financial inclusion.

-The book looks at various, salient topics and includes measurement of financial inclusion, the impact of (various indicators of) financial inclusion on development outcomes and macroeconomic volatility using aggregate data, as well as the effects of financial inclusion on poverty and development outcomes using micro data.
+The book looks at various, salient topics including measurement of financial inclusion, the impact of (various indicators of) financial inclusion on development outcomes and macroeconomic volatility using aggregate data, as well as the effects of financial inclusion on poverty and development outcomes using micro data.

 Table of Contents

-Tony Cavoli is an Associate Professor in Economics at the University of South Australia Business School.
-His research interests span the areas of international macroeconomics and finance; and has published widely on such topics as exchange rate regimes and monetary policies, capital flows, economic and financial integration, financial inclusion and development policy.
-He is currently a deputy editor of the Journal of International Commerce, Economics and Policy, and is currently on the executive board of the American Committee on Asian Economic Studies.
+Tony Cavoli is associate professor in economics at the University of South Australia Business School.
+His research interests span the areas of international macroeconomics and finance, and he has published widely on such topics as exchange rate regimes and monetary policies, capital flows, economic and financial integration, financial inclusion, and development policy.
+He is currently the deputy editor of the Journal of International Commerce, Economics and Policy, and is also on the executive board of the American Committee on Asian Economic Studies.